-B. CLMWDC hereby designates CLMRWDB as the grant recipient and administrative entity for the WDA for the period July 1, 2015 through June 30, 2020.

-C. CLMRWDB and CLMWDC shall jointly submit an approved local Workforce Development Plan to the Governor in accordance with the provisions of the WIOA and other applicable laws.
-CLMRWDB shall develop, in concert with other workforce investment boards within the workforce development region prescribed by the Governor, and present to the CLMWDC, a regional workforce development plan in accordance with Section 106 (c) of WIOA, to be approved and forwarded to the Governor.

-D. CLMRWDB and CLMWDC shall decide the allocation of funds for the Workforce Development Plan's Budget.

-E. CLMRWDB and CLMWDC shall jointly select and approve of the One Stop Operator.

-F. Because the WIA indicates that a partnership exists that requires mutual agreement on certain matters, any disputes between the partners to this Agreement shall be resolved by a mutually satisfactory negotiation.
-It is understood that in accordance with the WIA, the failure to resolve any dispute to the mutual satisfaction of both parties regarding the WFR's make-up, submission of the Workforce Development Plan, designation of an administrative entity and grant recipient, or CLMRWDB's make-up shall result in the forwarding of the unresolved matter to the Governor of the State of Florida for resolution.
+- B. CLMWDC hereby designates CLMRWDB as the grant recipient and administrative entity for the WDA for the period July 1, 2020 through June 30, 2025. - C. CLMRWDB and CLMWDC shall jointly submit an approved local Workforce Development Plan to the Governor in accordance with the provisions of the WIOA and other applicable laws.
+CLMRWDB shall develop, in concert with other workforce investment boards within the workforce development region prescribed by the Governor, and present to the CLMWDC, a regional workforce development plan in accordance with Section 106 (c) of WIOA, to be approved and forwarded to the Governor. - D. CLMRWDB and CLMWDC shall decide the allocation of funds for the Workforce Development Plan's Budget. - E. CLMRWDB and CLMWDC shall jointly select and approve of the One Stop Operator. - F. CLMRWDB and CLMWDC shall jointly approve locally negotiated performance measures.
+These measures will be negotiated by the senior management of CLWRWDB and presented to CLMRWDB for review and approval; and then to CLMWDC for final approval at the next regularly scheduled meetings of each body.
+CLMRWDB staff shall report performance metrics to each body at least quarterly.
+Any performance incentives shall be incorporated into the operational budget for the general good of the workforce area. - Because the WIOA indicates that a partnership exists that requires mutual agreement on certain matters, any disputes between the partners to this Agreement shall be resolved by a mutually satisfactory negotiation.
+It is understood that in accordance with the WIOA, the failure to resolve any dispute to the mutual satisfaction of both parties regarding the WFR's make-up, submission of the Workforce Development Plan, designation of an administrative entity and grant recipient, or CLMRWDB's make-up shall result in the forwarding of the unresolved matter to the Governor of the State of Florida for resolution.